-- a. a retaining wall greater than1 metre, - b. an increase in depth or height of the ground level of 1 vertical metre or more, - c. an artificial stormwater channel, - d. where the natural ground level is less than 20m AHD, and where the disturbance of land is equal to, or less than, 5m AHD involving one or more of the following: - i. filling equal to or greater than 500m3, - ii. filling equal to or greater than 0.5 metres average depth, - iii. excavation equal to or greater than 100m3.
+- a. a retaining wall greater than1 metre; - b. an increase in depth or height of the ground level of 1 vertical metre or more; - c. an artificial stormwater channel: - d. where the natural ground level is less than 20m AHD, and where the disturbance of land is equal to, or less than, 5m AHD involving: - i. filling equal to or greater than 500m3; - ii. filling equal to or greater than 0.5 metres average depth; - iii. excavation equal to or greater than 100m3.